The Best Supernatural Horror Movies To Watch

 Ari Aster’s directorial debut is a masterclass in atmospheric horror that delves deep into themes of grief, trauma, and inherited sin through the lens of a family unraveling after their grandmother’s death reveals dark secrets about their lineage.

-With its standout performances from Toni Collette and Alex Wolff alongside Aster’s direction—combining slow-burn tension with shocking moments—Hereditary is both profoundly disturbing and thought-provoking.
+With its standout performances from Toni Collette and Alex Wolff alongside Aster’s direction which combines slow-burn tension with shocking moments, Hereditary is both disturbing and thought-provoking.
 [Hereditary on IMDB]

 The Conjuring (2013)

-James Wan striked again with The Conjuring, based on real-life paranormal investigators Ed and Lorraine Warren’s case files.
-It focuses on their most terrifying case: helping a family tormented by dark forces in their farmhouse.
+James Wan striked again with The Conjuring, based on real-life paranormal investigators Ed and Lorraine Warren’s case files, and the first movie in the franchise focuses on helping a family tormented by dark forces in their farmhouse.

-With strong performances from Patrick Wilson and Vera Farmiga as the Warrens alongside some genuinely terrifying sequences—crafted without resorting to excessive gore—The Conjuring revitalizes classic haunted house stories while also paying homage to horror traditions.
+With strong performances from Patrick Wilson and Vera Farmiga as the Warrens alongside some genuinely scary sequences, crafted without resorting to excessive gore, The Conjuring revitalizes classic haunted house stories while also paying homage to horror traditions.
 [The Conjuring on IMDB]

 A Nightmare on Elm Street (1984)